jitendragangwar123/JDBC/README.md

 # JDBC
-This repository have demo of JDBC connection with Oracle11g.
+This repository has demo of JDBC connection with Oracle11g.